 So I decided to go into biochemistry.
 I excelled in chemistry, so organic chemistry should be a breeze.
 Wrong.
 Although I barely passed, organic chemistry and genetics removed any desire to continue with the program.

 The material was SO DRY and after volunteering at my local hospital, I realized the medical field was not for me.
-My epiphany came after getting personal with a patient.
-This man was laid back and always had a story to tell.
+My epiphany came after getting to know a patient.
+This man was easy-going and always had a story to tell.

-I showed up one day, saw he was no longer there and asked if he had been moved.
-I was told he was no longer with us and to me, that meant he was checked out.
+I showed up one day and saw he was no longer there.
+I asked if he had been moved.
+I was told he was no longer with us and to me, that meant he checked out.
 Nope… May he rest in peace.
 I didn’t have the thick skin for it.